Red (Taylor Swift album): Songs

 "State of Grace" is an arena-rock song that features chiming guitars and dynamic drums, and its lyrics are about the tumultuous feelings stemming from romantic beginnings.
-According to Perone, the lyric, "Love is a ruthless game, unless you play it good and right", sets the overall theme of an album about passionate romance gone wrong.
+According to the musicologist James E. Perone, the lyric, "Love is a ruthless game, unless you play it good and right", sets the overall theme of an album about passionate romance gone wrong.
 The title track explores an intense relationship that has failed, relating the stages of love to colors: "losing him" is blue, "missing him" is a dark gray, and "loving him" is red.
 It is built on an acoustic arrangement consisting of string instruments of acoustic guitar, banjitar, cello, fiddle, and bouzouki, which display a country sound, while also featuring electronic vocal manipulation and elements of mainstream pop, soft rock, and adult contemporary.
-"Treacherous", which begins with slow guitar strumming and percussion and gradually builds up, is about attempting to protect a fragile relationship.
+"Treacherous", which begins with slow guitar strumming and percussion and gradually builds up, is a folk ballad that blends country and pop styles and features acoustic guitars and vocal harmonies.
+Its lyrics are about attempting to protect a fragile relationship.

 "I Knew You Were Trouble" has a pop-rock production in its verses, and its refrain begins with a dubstep drop and continues with aggressive synth backing and hip hop-influenced syncopated percussion.
 In the lyrics of "I Knew You Were Trouble", Swift's character blames herself for a toxic relationship that has ended.
 Critics considered the song widely different from the music that Swift had explored on her past albums: Perone said that the track's dynamic shifts between the verses were "sudden and unexpected", and Caramanica wrote that the dubstep drop was "a wrecking ball, changing the course not just of the song but also of Ms. Swift's career".
 "All Too Well", considered by critics the emotional centerpiece of the album's narrative, has a slow-building production with overdubs of acoustic guitar, electric guitar, bass, drums, and harmony vocals.
 It chronicles a lost relationship from the peak of romance to the lingering memories after it has ended.